Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Data and Variables

 \item We compute occurrences of nodes ($V_t$), edges ($E_t$), different 3-node motif ($T(t))$, different 4-node motifs ($M(t)$), and size of the largest connected component ($GC(t)$) in $G_t$. \end{enumerate}

-In this study we choose $\gamma=5$, $\lambda=5$, and $\delta=100$.
-That is, if two counties both have 5 or more Covid-19 cases and if the distance between these two counties is less than 100 miles they are connected by an edge.
-Fig.~\ref{fig:covid_Network} shows Covid-19 spread network in US counties on April 11, 2020.
-We consider different network features e.g., $E$, $T$, $M$, etc. as metrics of the local spread of Covid-19.
+In this study, we choose $\gamma=5$, $\lambda=5$, and $\delta=100$.
+That is, if two counties both have 5 or more COVID-19 cases and if the distance between these two counties is less than 100 miles they are connected by an edge.
+However, any appropriate choice of the parameters $\gamma$, $\lambda$, and $\delta$ can also be used to construct the COVID-19 spread network ($G_t$).
+For illustration, Fig.~\ref{fig:covid_Network} shows the COVID-19 spread network in US counties on April 11, 2020.
+We consider different network features e.g., $E$, $T$, $M$, etc. as metrics of the local spread of COVID-19.
 We normalize each of the network variables based on Eq.~\ref{eq:CVt} as

 where, $N_t$ is a network variable (e.g., $E$) at day $t$, $\mu_N$ and $\sigma_{N}$ are the mean and standard deviation of the corresponding variable within the sliding window of days $[t-k,t-1]$.